VWIECCResearch/Swaptransformer/README.md

 ### 📈 INFERENCE
-To run inference, different baselines and the proposed approach were run on 50 different episodes for comparison.
+To evaluate inference, different baselines and the proposed approach were run on 50 different episodes for comparison.
 These 50 episodes of testing and inference have different traffic behavior.
 The table below shows some of the results:

 <br />
 <!-- <img src=/images/inference_table.png width="580" height="200"/> -->